Toronto Marlboros: 1955

 Turk Broda took over the coaching duties of the Marlboros midway through the 1954–55 season.
 In the playoffs the Marlboros defeated the reigning Memorial Cup champions St. Catharines Teepees, followed by the Quebec Remparts to win the Eastern Canadian championship.

 After a long train ride to Regina, Saskatchewan, to Marlboros and the Regina Pats took part in the First Annual Memorial Cup Dinner.
-The idea of the banquet was one of Harold Ballard's many long-lasting effects on the game.
+The idea of the banquet was one of Harold Ballard's long-lasting effects on the game.
 The next day the two teams would start a best of seven series for the Cup.

 Regina won the first game 3–1.
 Toronto won the next two games scores of 5–2, and 3–2.
 Regina tied up game four at 2 goals each in the dying minutes of regulation to send the match to overtime.
 Billy Harris scored in overtime to give the Marlboros a 3 games to 1 lead.
 Game five was also tied after three periods.
 Toronto scored three unanswered goals, winning 8–5 in overtime, and their second Memorial Cup.